What is EMoP ?

 Generally speaking, an EMoP member is in charge of organizing a local photo festival.
 This usually implies managing a number of exhibitions, publishing a catalogue and promoting this event.
 The Berlin or Vienna festival director will have to manage up to 120 different exhibitions (hosted and organized by state or city institutions, private galleries or independant associations); smaller cities like Luxembourg host about 24 exhibitions.
 These exhibitions are independant events and not curated by the managing board.
 Nevertheless, among these many events, one major exhibition is directly managed by a designated curator who is member of the EMoP board.
 The theme of this exhibition and the artists selected are so by all members of the Emop Network.
 It is usually the most important exhibition and hosts the opening ceremony of the festival.
 These festivals are mostly biennual events and take place in 2015/2017 in Athens, Luxembourg and Ljubljana.
 In 2016 in Berlin, Bratislava, Budapest.
 Paris is an annual event.

-Generally speaking, an EMoP exhibition is the result of discussions among curators representing a member city about a common topic.
-Every curator brings in a list of artists he is interested in, he considers as good and above all fits the theme chosen for the exhibition.
+Generally speaking, an EMoP project ( exhibition, book, catalogue, workshop… ) is the result of discussions among curators representing a member city about a common topic.
+Every curator suggests a list of artists / topics he is interested in, he considers as good and above all fits the theme chosen.
 A short list is made out of all suggestions.
 This is just one exemple of a possible procedure.
-Out of this pool of artists, each city ‘s curator builds its very special exhibition in accordance with the theme.
+In case of an exhibition, out of a pool of artists, each city ‘s curator builds its very special exhibition in accordance with the theme.
 This means that some artists might be exhibited in all eight cities, some only in one.
-A common catalogue is published every two years with all the artists exhibited or selected.
-Past exhibitions were shown at the Martin-Gropius-Bau and the Berlinische Galerie (Berlin), MUSA (Vienna), Mudam (Museum of contemporary art) in Luxembourg, Maison européenne de la photographie (MEP) in Paris.
+A common catalogue was always published over the last years with all the artists exhibited or selected.
+Past exhibitions were shown at the Martin-Gropius-Bau and the Berlinische Galerie (Berlin), MUSA (Vienna), Mudam (Museum of contemporary art Luxembourg) , Maison européenne de la photographie (MEP) in Paris.

 What has to be done to become a member of EMoP ?